The Port House

 The Jedburgh Community Trust continued campaigning for the building’s restoration and approached SHBT to assist them with the moving forward the project development in 2019 including identification of external funding sources and appoint of a conservation accredited design team.
 Funding was secured from a number of sources including the Architectural Heritage Fund, the Fallago Environment Fund, and the Co-op Good Causes fund however the award of significant funding from both Jedburgh Conservation Area Regeneration Scheme and the Scottish Government Town Centre Fund was crucial to allow the project to proceed.

-The project progressed on site in August 2020 with local contractor John Laidlaw & Son and is due for completion in early 2022.
-The development includes undertaking repairs on a like for like basis to the historic fabric, minimal adaptation to the internal layout to suit the end-use of the building including toilet and tea making facilities and servicing for office accommodation.
-Disabled access is being provided with the inclusion of a lift.
-New services will also be installed throughout including electrical supply and distribution, heating, water and drainage, ventilation and fire and security provision.
+The project progressed on site in August 2020 with local contractor John Laidlaw & Son and completed in autumn 2022.
+Works carried out included repairs on a like for like basis to the historic fabric, minimal adaptation to the internal layout to suit the end-use of the building including toilet and tea making facilities and servicing for office accommodation.
+Disabled access was provided with the inclusion of a lift, and new services installed throughout including electrical supply and distribution, heating, water and drainage, ventilation and fire and security provision.

 The Port House Today

-The property is nearly fully refurbished and should be brought back into use in early 2022 with a mix of community and small business space being available.
+The refurbishment project completed in 2022 and the Port House celebrated its re-opening with an open day in December 2022.
 The building has an anchor tenant however other spaces are available to rent.
 For more information please contact the Jedburgh Community Trust.

 SHBT have also been appointed to assist the Jedburgh Community Trust in looking at the potential development of the rear “Bakery” building at the Port House to provide further space to complement the Port House accommodation.